 Thinking about what we're drinking

-- Staying properly hydrated is really important and it’s recommended to drink between 6 and 8 glasses of liquid a day such as water, tea, coffee, etc.
+- Staying properly hydrated is really important and it’s recommended we drink between 6 and 8 glasses of liquid a day such as water, lower fat milk, tea, coffee, or other sugar free drinks etc.

 - Because we need to drink so much, what we choose to drink can have a big impact on our diet so we need to try and make healthy choices.